Strathclyde-EQOP/Vernier-Current-Driver/README.md

 # Manual

-For more information and a guide to getting started, checkout the [project wiki](https://github.com/Strathclyde-EQOP/Vernier_Vamp_Coil_Driver/wiki).
+For more information checkout the [Getting Started Guide](Doc/README.md).

 # Publication